Welcome to #LetsTalkAboutYes – find out about the campaign and how to join in helping to change the world one

 If someone doesn’t consent to having sex, it is rape.
 It’s as simple as that.
 However, outdated laws, widespread myths, gender stereotypes and worrying attitudes towards consent perpetuate rape.

 The amount of rape in Europe is staggering.
 Around 9 million women have been raped in the EU.
 Rape is hugely under reported.
 Women fear not being believed and the stigma attached to it deters people from reporting it.

 Sexual consent means that each person freely agrees to join in.
 Being silent or not saying no is not the same as giving consent.
 Lack of resistance or clothes do not define consent either.
 And consent doesn’t mean signing a contract – it doesn’t need to be expressed with words – but it must be explicit and enthusiastic.

-We aim to change the so called ‘rape culture’ that normalises and even justifies rape in our societies.
+We aim to change the so called ‘rape culture’ that normalizes and even justifies rape in our societies.

 We want to live in a society that is free from rape, where everyone understands sexual consent fully and everyone’s rights over their own body are respected and valued.